Following the extensive changes of four years earlier, only a few small changes for the 26th edition.

 During a stipulated round, the playing characteristics of a club shall not be purposely changed.

-If the playing characteristics of a player’s club are changed during a round because of damage sustained in the normal course of play, the player may:
+a round because of damage sustained in the normal course of play, the

 (i) use the club in its altered state; or